 Normally, a registration statement must include - as of the date of filing - all of the financial statements listed in the tables above.
-However, foreign private issuers that are EGCs and registering with the SEC for the first time may submit draft registration statements for confidential review, which is protected from disclosure under the Freedom of Information Act (FOIA).41 Foreign private issuers that are not EGCs may also submit draft registration statements for nonpublic review, which affords more limited protection from FOIA.42
+However, issuers that are EGCs and registering with the SEC for the first time may submit draft registration statements for confidential review, which is protected from disclosure under the Freedom of Information Act (FOIA).20 Issuers that are not EGCs may also submit draft registration statements for nonpublic review, which affords more limited protection from FOIA.21

 During this review process, financial statements may become "stale" (i.e., are too old and must be updated, as described below).
-Consequently, a foreign private issuer that is an EGC may omit from its confidential submissions (and, though less common in practice, from its public filings) annual and interim financial data that it reasonably believes will not be required at the time of the offering.43
+Consequently, an issuer that is an EGC may omit from its confidential submissions (and, though less common in practice, from its public filings) annual and interim financial data that it reasonably believes will not be required at the time of the offering.22

-A foreign private issuer that is not an EGC may also omit from its nonpublic submissions the annual and interim financial data it reasonably believes will not be required at the time the issuer files publicly.44
+An issuer that is not an EGC may also omit from its nonpublic submissions the annual and interim financial data it reasonably believes will not be required at the time the issuer files publicly.23

-In addition, an EGC or a non-EGC may omit from its confidential or nonpublic submissions the financial statements of an acquired business required by S-X Rule 3-05 or S-X Rule 3-14 that the issuer reasonably believes will not be required at the time of the offering.45
+In addition, an EGC or a non-EGC may omit from its confidential or nonpublic submissions the financial statements of an acquired business required by S-X Rule 3-05 or S-X Rule 3-14 that the issuer reasonably believes will not be required at the time of the offering.24